otrv4/otrv4/otrv4.md

 secret values held by two parties are equal without revealing the value itself.

-In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys.
+In the interactive DAKE, although access to one participant's private long-term key is required for authentication, both participants can deny having used their private long-term keys.
 A forged transcript of the DAKE can be produced at any time by anyone who knows the long-term public keys of both alleged participants.
 This capability is called offline deniability because no transcript provides evidence of a past key exchange, as this could have been